caesay/MPack/README.md

 Notes
 -----
-This library is contained in one file, with the designed purpose of being a drop-in file to your solution instead of being an added dependancy.
+* This library is designed to be super light weight.

-Its easiest to understand how this library works if you think in terms of json.
+* Its easiest to understand how this library works if you think in terms of json.
 The type `MPackMap` represents a dictionary, and the type `MPackArray` represents an array.
-Everything else can be created with the `MPack` type static methods (such as `MPack.FromString(string)`).
+* Create MPack instances with the static method `MPack.From(object);`.
+You can pass any simple type (such as string, integer, etc), or any Array composed of a simple type.
+MPack also has implicit conversions from most of the basic types built in.
+* Transform an MPack object back into a CLR type with the static method `MPack.To<T>();` or MPack.To(type);.
+MPack also has **explicit** converions going back to most basic types, you can do `string str = (string)mpack;` for instance.
+* MPack now supports native asynchrounous reading and cancellation tokens.
+It will *not* block a thread to wait on a stream.

 NuGet
 -----
-MPack is now available as a NuGet package!
+MPack is available as a NuGet package!
 ```
 PM> Install-Package MPack
 ```